algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 ### 2.4.3.
 App-Card Integration

 #### 2.4.3.1.
 Code Validation
-- Cards will include **unique alphanumeric codes** (4-6 characters) to be enteGreen into the app.
+- Cards will include **unique alphanumeric codes** (4-6 characters) to be entered into the app.
 These codes trigger:
   - Unlocking new puzzles.
   - Progression in the story.
   - Hint systems or penalties.